 Individual participants or team leads apply for the institute online.
 Upon acceptance, participants submit a draft of their assignment document as it appears to students, along with a context statement about the course (or courses) and program in which it occurs, and the relevant outcomes served.
 Any rubrics or assessment criteria should also accompany the assignment guidelines.
 Questions?
 Email Trevor Holmes at Waterloo's Centre for Teaching Excellence.

-- Why is an Assessment Institute about assignments only?
+- Why is the Assessment Institute about assignments only?

 - Assignments can be thought of as the key location where content and outcomes come together in a professor's teaching labour.
 From a student's point of view, the assigned work is what tells them where to put effort.
 We could use "assessments" to name all the places where students show what they know in ways that we (and they) can see it.
 However, "assignment" generally flags a difference from rote memory examinations, and we are explicitly thinking about going beyond these.